wssuomi/space-game/README.md

 Fly in space while avoiding and shooting rocks.

 ### ToDo
-- add main menu
-- add game over screen
-- add hud
+- make new assets
+- switch to new assets